|

 you want to modify the group policies yourself.

-Lsa providers (recommended) - This area is oftenly used by
+Lsa providers (user choice) - This area is oftenly used by

 malware to infect the Windows security providers.